Simple repository API#

 However, as there is no standard format for how a 300 Multiple Choices response can be interpreted, this spec highly discourages servers from utilizing that option, as clients will have no way to understand and select a different content-type to request.
 In addition, it’s unlikely that the client could understand a different content type anyways, so at best this response would likely just be treated the same as a 406 Not Acceptable error.

-This spec does require that if the meta version latest is being used, the server MUST respond with the content type for the actual version that is contained in the response (i.e. A Accept: application/vnd.pypi.simple.latest+json request that returns a v1.x response should have a Content-Type of application/vnd.pypi.simple.v1+json).
+This spec does require that if the meta version latest is being used, the server MUST respond with the content type for the actual version that is contained in the response (i.e. an Accept: application/vnd.pypi.simple.latest+json request that returns a v1.x response should have a Content-Type of application/vnd.pypi.simple.v1+json).

 The Accept header is a comma separated list of content types that the client understands and is able to process.
 It supports three different formats for each content type that is being requested: